 - Sole Legal Custody – One parent has complete say in the child’s upbringing.

-If you have a question about the difference between sole and joint custody and how it applies to your case, contact a Houston divorce lawyer of Holmes, Diggs & Sadler at (713) 766-5355 today and schedule an initial consultation.
+If you have a question about the difference between sole and joint custody and how it applies to your case, contact a lawyer of Holmes, Diggs & Sadler at (713) 766-5355 today and schedule an initial consultation.